 Massage Therapist’s Treatment of Carpal Tunnel Syndrome

 As noted previously, recent studies have shown that massage therapy provides excellent results in treating carpal tunnel.
+Additionally, a research study has found that massage therapy can improve grip strength.

 Deep tissue work to the forearms, elbow, and shoulder should be performed to realign fibers and release tension from the carpal flexors and extensors.